opengeospatial/geoparquet/format-specs/geoparquet.md

 ## Version Compatibility

 GeoParquet version numbers follow [SemVer](https://semver.org), meaning patch releases are for bugfixes, minor releases represent backwards compatible changes, and major releases represent breaking changes.
-For this specification, a backwards compatible or non-breaking change means that an implementation that is only aware of the older specification MUST be able to correctly interpret data written according to the newer specification, OR recognize that it cannot correctly interpret that data.
+For this specification, a backwards compatible change means that a file written with the older specification will always be compatible with the newer specification.
+Minor releases are also guaranteed to be forward compatible up the the next major release.
+Forward compatiblity means that an implementation that is only aware of the older specification MUST be able to correctly interpret data written according to the newer specification, OR recognize that it cannot correctly interpret that data.

-Examples of a backwards compatible change include:
+Examples of a forward compatible change include:
 - Adding a new field in File or Column Metadata that can be ignored without changing the interpretation of the data (e.g. an index that can improve query performance).
 - Adding a new option to an existing field.